meesoft/PhotoLocator/README.md

 If you need to save geotags to other than JPEG files you need to download [ExifTool](https://exiftool.org/) and setup the path to it in the Settings dialog.

-KML files can be obtained directly from the Google Maps location history.
+PhotoLocator supports GPX, KML, GeoJSON and Google timeline export files.
 GPX files can be exported by many location and sports tracking apps.

 ![Screenshot](./Screenshot.jpg)